 Parents are the single most powerful influence in their children’s long-term financial lives.

 With such influence, it seems logical parents would jump at the opportunity to teach solid life lessons about good money management.
-However, this isn't always the case.
-What keeps parents from opening up the lines of financial communication?
-How can they begin to teach those important lessons, such as how to save and invest?
+However, this isn’t always the case.

 Open and truthful conversations